farmera/sare_grant/study_results_balloons.md

 A disadvantage of traditional methods such as planes and satellites is their cost and relatively low resolution.
 A key advantage of such methods is their coverage.
-The goal in aerial imaging is to get as high as possible without sacrificing resolution but the tension between the two factors can be a complex one.
+The goal in aerial imaging is to get as high as possible without sacrificing resolution but the tension between the two factors can be complex.

 ![](img/pixel-sizes.png)
 ###### Figure 4.
 Relative pixel dimension depending on satellite image source provider.